AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 For basic configuration, please refer to `example Check Point configuration guide <https://docs.aviatrix.com/HowTos/config_CheckPointAzure.html>`_.

-Step 9: (Optional) Vendor Firewall Integration
+Step 9: Vendor Firewall Integration
 *****************************************************

 Vendor integration dynamically updates firewall route tables.
 The use case is for networks with non-RFC 1918 routes that require specific route table programming on the firewall appliance